 These filters then do their best to remove as much of the smells and dirt particles as the air passes through them.
 Once the air passes through these carbon filters it is then released back into the room.

-In the case of a venting hob, this is usually through a small grill in your plinths (kickboards) or back of an island.
+In the case of a venting hob, this is usually through a small grill in your plinths (kickboards) or the back of an island.
 In the case of a more common wall cooker hood, the air is blown out of the top of the appliance itself.

-You need to make sure you install the carbon filters if you are going with the recirculating option, otherwise, there will be no benefit at all.
+Make sure you install the carbon filters if you are going with the recirculating option, otherwise, there will be no benefit at all.

 Anything that gets spilt into the centre of a venting hob and into the extractor part will simply collect in a chamber where the grease filters live.

 This is usually around 200ml in size so can hold the odd spill of water or pea that escapes.
-If you completely trip over and pour a pan of water down there, don’t worry its got you covered.
+If you completely trip over and pour a pan of water down there, don’t worry it’s got you covered.

 There is a secondary overflow chamber that can hold usually around 2L.
 The motors and electronics are safely positioned out of the way of these areas.

 Usually, you can just lift up the centre part and remove the grease filters and drip collector, you can also remove the larger overflow collector from underneath the hob usually by just unscrewing it.

-These are the internal sections that need cleaning every now and then.
-You don’t need to wash these every time you use the hob unless you spill pasta sauce right down into it, then you should definitely give it a good clean, but once in a while, it’s good to at least give the grease filters a clean.
+Now, you don’t need to wash these every time you use the hob unless you spill pasta sauce right down into it, you should definitely give it a good clean, but once in a while, it’s good to at least give the grease filters a clean.

-You can wash these parts by hand or most often you can also put them in the dishwasher, but always double check they are dishwasher safe.
+You can wash these parts by hand or most often you can also put them in the dishwasher, but always double-check they are dishwasher safe.

 You should always install carbon filters when your cooker hood is recirculating the air and not venting it outside.

+There you have it!
 So, is a venting hob the best option for a kitchen island?